intel/ai-reference-models/quickstart/recommendation/pytorch/torchrec_dlrm/training/cpu/README.md

 # Run a quickstart script (for example, bare metal performance)
 cd ${MODEL_DIR}/quickstart/recommendation/pytorch/torchrec_dlrm/training/cpu
+# we recommend to use real dataset to evaluate performance data since the performance will highly related with input data distribution
+# do not set ONE_HOT_DATASET_DIR will use dummy data
+export ONE_HOT_DATASET_DIR=<your one hot dataset dir>
 # normal Training
 bash training_performance.sh
 # Distributed training